The Dashboard processes your all-time NPS data only, which is calculated based on all your customers' last score to the survey.

 Use the NPS trend graph to check on your score’s dynamics during a specific date range.
 Hover your cursor on any day icon in the graph to view how many Promoters, Passives, and Detractors you had on that day.
 You can also see the score variation represented in percentages.

 The Net Promoter Score trend graph is connected with the Dashboard filter which comes in handy if you’d like to check the score dynamic of a specific customer segment, in a given date range.

 The Latest Feedback block gives you a quick preview of the five most recent NPS scores and feedback you have received from your customers.
 You can also filter the latest responses by respondents’ categories: Promoters, Passives, or Detractors.

 The Latest Feedback block will display data based on your Dashboard filters (if any are applied).

+If you want to see more feedback responses, click on the "load 5 more" link.
 To view all responses you can either click on the View All link or access the Feedback page.

 Similar to the Feedback page you have many options for managing your feedback.
 You can add feedback tags, feedback notes, or others which you can see by clicking on the three dots icon.